mantidproject/mantid/docs/source/release/v3.10.0/ui.rst

 Instrument View
 ###############
  - Fixed a bug preventing the some of the banks from being visible when using a U correction.
+ - Fixed a bug where pressing delete would delete a workspace even when the dock was not focused.

 Plotting Improvements
 #####################